If your Vizio TV won’t turn ON, no matter what you do, you are not alone.

 This discharges the capacitors and drains all the reserve power from your Vizio TV.

-After that, plug the power cable into the power supply outlet and check if the TV powers on.
+After that, wait for another 60 seconds before plugging the power cable into the power supply outlet and checking if the TV powers on.

 While power cycling is known to solve the problem for most Vizio TV users, sometimes it takes a little more than that.